North Shore (09) 486 8900

 Is there treatment for HPV?

 There is no treatment for HPV, and in most cases, HPV is cleared by the body naturally.
-Some other types of HPV can cause genital warts – The self-test for cervical screening does not look for genital warts.
-If you have think you have genital warts, speak with your doctor or nurse to arrange treatment.
+Some other types of HPV can cause genital warts – the self-test for cervical screening does not look for genital warts.
+If you have think you have genital warts, speak with your doctor or nurse.

 Does HPV affect men?